×

 Symptoms of Disk Prolapse

-Most prolapsed discs occur in the lower back, although they can also occur in the neck.
+Prolapsed discs are most commonly found in the lower back, but they can also develop in the neck.
 The common symptoms include

-If a person has a prolapsed disk in the lower back, he/she may experience pain in the buttocks, thigh and calf and foot too.
+If a person has a prolapsed disk in the lower back, they may also experience pain in the buttocks, thigh, calf, and foot.
 If the prolapsed disk is in the neck, a person will feel the most pain in the shoulder and arm.

 • Numbness